First Navy Jack: Shipboard

 Modern use of the flag is usually traced to 1976, when the United States celebrated its Bicentennial.
 All commissioned naval vessels were directed to fly the First Navy Jack for that calendar year while moored or anchored, and their commanding officers were authorized to retain and fly it thereafter.

 The flag that had been used before, and afterward was the standard, was the fifty-star Union Jack.
 In 1980, Secretary of the Navy Edward Hidalgo directed that the warship or fleet auxiliary (e.g. a vessel designated as a "United States Ship" or "USS") with the longest active status shall display the First Navy Jack until decommissioned or transferred to inactive service.

 The status of the flag was changed on May 31, 2002.
 Navy Secretary Gordon England issued SECNAV Instruction 10520.6, directing all warships and auxiliaries of the U.S. Navy to fly the First Naval Jack as a "temporary substitution" for the Jack of the United States "during the Global War on Terrorism".
 The idea was based on a post-9/11 suggestion from retired Captain Brayton Harris, who in 1975 and 1976 had been Special Assistant to the Secretary of the Navy for the bicentennial.
 Most vessels made the symbolic switch on September 11, 2002 during the first anniversary of the terrorist attacks.
 Not all US vessels flew the flag while moored or at anchor.
 Those that did not included commissioned vessels of the U.S. Coast Guard designated as "United States Coast Guard Cutter" ("USCGC"), USCG patrol boats, vessels of the National Oceanographic and Atmospheric Administration, and predominantly civilian-crewed vessels of the U.S. Navy's Military Sealift Command.

 On February 21, 2019, the Chief of Naval Operations, Admiral John Richardson, announced the blue Union Jack would be returned to nearly all commissioned warships of the U.S. Navy.
 He restored the 1980 practice of reserving the First Navy Jack to the longest active status warship.
-This order disregards the USS Constitution, which technically is the oldest in the Navy but is used only for ceremonial purposes.
+This order disregards the USS Constitution, which technically is the oldest in the Navy but is used only for ceremonial purposes, and the USS Pueblo, which was captured by North Korea in 1968 and is currently a museum ship though is still commissioned in the U.S. Navy.
 The honor of "oldest ship" in the Fleet was conferred on the following U.S. Navy vessels: